piroor/treestyletab/README.md

 Thus, now TST provides two different effects to gestures:

  * Dragging tabs to out of the tab bar: detach dropped tabs to a new window.
+You cannot drop tabs to the bookmark toolbar.
- * Shift-dragging tabs to out of the tab bar: create links or bookmarks from dropped tabs.
+ * Shift-dragging tabs to out of the tab bar: create links to the desktop from dropped tabs.
+You can drop tabs to the bookmark toolbar to create bookmarks.

 You can switch these behaviors.
 Please go to the "Drag and Drop" section of TST's options page.